 7) Freedom Or Tyranny?

 It’s easy to say that Hitler was a deranged lunatic assisted by a gang of criminals, but the truth is more nuanced, and it should force us to think about ourselves.
+If you look at history as an investigative journalist instead of an unquestioning patriot, you’ll see that America took over Nazi Germany’s elitist and eugenics war agenda.

 Not many of us would be among those brave and individual thinkers who would stand up and say, “This is wrong”.
 Just check out Congress after Donald Trump followed Hitler’s path as a dictator President.